katrmaria/Research_Methodology/README.md

 ```

 **How to run:**
-This notebook was run on a GPU T4 runtime but can also be run locally.
+There is no need for GPU, it can be run locally.
 There is an example demonstrating how the approach works on one chamber, and then the method is extended to all chambers in the "Actual Analysis" section.
-Make sure that the paths for `ref_dir` and `treat_dir` are correct, then run all cells sequentially.
+Make sure that the paths of the masks `ref_dir` and `treat_dir` are correct (REF_masks101_110 and RIF10_masks201_210), then run all cells sequentially.

 **Description:**